 As we’ve explored, a positive reputation can provide group inclusion, while a negative one can ostracize you in a social setting, or lead to job loss or employment problems in a professional environment.
 The business outcomes of reputation are even more far-reaching, impacting how all stakeholders, from customers to shareholders to executives, behave toward the organization.

-The digital era has invited with a whole new way of showing ourselves to the world, one that’s rife with complications for both individuals and businesses.
+The digital era has invited a whole new way of showing ourselves to the world, one that’s rife with complications for both individuals and businesses.
 When you’re doing business with someone on the other side of the globe, sometimes your reputation is all you have — so it’s in your best interest to make it the best it can be and to strive to curate a positive reputation.